Tap30/toast/docs/references/properties.md

 ### `timeout`

 - **Type**: `number`
 - **Description**: The duration in milliseconds the toast should be displayed before automatically dismissing.
+Default value: `3000`
 - **Usage**: Pass the `timeout` value in the options object when calling the `enqueue` method.

 ```typescript